 A General Management Plan Amendment is a document that partially amends an existing General Management Plan (GMP).
-National Park Service (NPS) policies allow for amending an existing GMP, rather than undertaking a new GMP, to address particular locations or issues.
+The National Park Service (NPS) policies allow for amending an existing GMP, rather than undertaking a new GMP, to address particular locations or issues.
 A GMP Amendment is prepared as part of a public planning process.

 Yes.
-Under the multi-party settlement agreement, the NPS is required to consider and evaluate the following action alternatives in the GMP Amendment: a no ranching alternative, no dairy ranching alternative, and a reduced ranching alternative.
-The NOI identifies additional alternatives that would be considered in the planning process.
+Under the multiparty settlement agreement, the National Park Service is required to consider and evaluate a no ranching alternative, no dairy ranching alternative, and a reduced ranching alternative.
+The draft General Management Plan Amendment also identifies and analyzes additional alternatives.

-A preferred alternative is the alternative the NPS determines will best accomplish the purpose and need of the proposed action that meets the NPS mission and responsibility, with consideration to economic, environmental, and technical factors.
-The preferred alternative will be identified in the draft EIS.
+A preferred alternative is the alternative the National Park Service (NPS) determines will best accomplish the purpose and need of the proposed action that meets the NPS mission and responsibility, with consideration to economic, environmental, and technical factors.

 The park recognizes this is an ongoing concern to ranch operations.
-The park will continue to work with park ranchers and the Point Reyes Seashore Ranchers Association throughout the planning process to address management of the tule elk in a manner consistent with the settlement agreement.
+The park will continue to work with park ranchers and the Point Reyes Seashore Ranchers Association throughout the planning process to address the management of tule elk in a manner consistent with the settlement agreement.

 Second phase: Environmental Impact Statement (EIS) for the GMP Amendment

-Last updated: April 3, 2019
+Last updated: August 8, 2019